nitinbhapkar143/getir/README.md

 ## How to run testcases :
 1. To run test cases use 'npm test'

-## How to view code coverage :
+## How to view code coverage in Local:
 1. To run test cases use 'npm run coverage'
 2. Go ot 'http://localhost:4000/' in browser

+## How to view code coverage on Heroku Seerver:
+1. Go ot 'https://powerful-thicket-60226.herokuapp.com/' in browser

-## How to view API documentation :
+## How to view API documentation in Local:
 1. To run test cases use 'npm run docs'
-2. Go ot 'http://localhost:4000/docs' in browser
+2. Go ot 'http://localhost:4000/doc' in browser

+## How to view API documentation on Heroku Seerver:
+1. Go ot 'https://powerful-thicket-60226.herokuapp.com/doc' in browser